 The Docker build process caches where possible to speed up builds.
-Order actions in the Dockerfile so that commands that usually produce the same result, or that are unlikely to change, are placed before commands which are volatile, like the inclusion of source code.
+To optimize this process, order actions in the Dockerfile so that commands that usually produce the same result, or that are unlikely to change, are placed before commands which are volatile, like the inclusion of source code.
 For example, place the update of packages, setting of environmental variables or directory creation and permission updates in your Dockerfile before including source code that is under active development.

 Build Fails On Status Code That Can Be Ignored